-Figure 1: Location of the Westland and neighbouring Oostland greenhouse area .
-2 Figure 2: Freshwater loss during ASR in brackish and saline aquifers due to buoyancy effects. .3 Figure 3: The introduction of the MPPW for deep injection and shallow recovery in combination with a Freshkeeper and RO-treatment for a maximal recovery of freshwater (together: ASRO).
-4 Figure 4: Visualisation of the approach and methods applied in the Westland ASRO study .7 Figure 5: Overview of the Westland ASR site, including the locations of the ASRO wells (AW) and the well of the 'BWRO' plant (coded as 'Former RO-abstraction well') 8 Figure 6: Cross-section of the Westland ASR-pilot, including the ambient groundwater quality observed prior to the ASR operation 9 Figure 7: Cumulative grain size contents observed at MW1 (at 5 m from ASR well 1).
-S1-S3 mark the depth intervals of the ASR well screens 10 Figure 8: Locations of the groundwater abstractions for desalination: BWRO at the (lateral) fringe of the injected freshwater bubble, ASRO below the injected freshwater bubble.
-11 Figure 9: The Convergence MFI/SDI 0.45 micron filters used to derive the MFI/SDI of the ASRO feed water (left) and the BWRO feed water (right) (date: June 19, 2015) 15 Figure 10: Pre-filters (1 micron, red-brown-coloured) of 'RO' on June 24, 2013.
-The white filters indicate the colour of unused pre-filters 16 Figure 11: Recovery achieved by the BWRO-plant ('true recovery'), contribution of rainwater to the feed water.
+Figure 1: Location of the Westland and neighbouring Oostland greenhouse area Figure 2: Freshwater loss during ASR in brackish and saline aquifers due to buoyancy effects.
+Figure 3: The introduction of the MPPW for deep injection and shallow recovery in combination with a Freshkeeper and RO-treatment for a maximal recovery of freshwater (together: ASRRO) Figure 4: Visualisation of the approach and methods applied in the Westland ASRRO study8 Figure 5: Overview of the Westland ASR site, including the locations of the ASRRO wells (AW) and the well of the 'BWRO' plant (coded as 'Former RO-abstraction well') Figure 6: Cross-section of the Westland ASR-pilot, including the ambient groundwater quality observed prior to the ASR operation10 Figure 7: Cumulative grain size contents observed at MW1 (at 5 m from ASR well 1).
+S1-S3 mark the depth intervals of the ASR well screens11 Figure 8: Locations of the groundwater abstractions for desalination: BWRO at the (lateral) fringe of the injected freshwater bubble, ASRRO below the injected freshwater bubble Figure 9: The Convergence MFI/SDI 0.45 micron filters used to derive the MFI/SDI of the ASRRO feed water (left) and the BWRO feed water (right) (date: June 19, 2015)16 Figure 10: Pre-filters (1 micron, red-brown-coloured) of 'RO' on June 24, 2013.
+The white filters indicate the colour of unused pre-filters16 Figure 11: Recovery achieved by the BWRO-plant ('true recovery'), contribution of rainwater to the feed water.
 At abstracted feed water = 0 m3, the operational data of the last servicing round (June 20, 2012) is shown.
-At this time, the installation had his normal design capacity 18 Figure 13: Saturation indices of minerals in the BWRO feed water based on the composition of the brackish water and the feed water composition at the start of abstraction and the average composition in 2013.
-22 Figure 14: Saturation indices of minerals in the BWRO concentrate based on the composition of the brackish water and a 50% RO recovery and the observed composition of the membrane concentrate at the start of abstraction in 2013 22 Figure 15: Recovery and recovery loss of the BWRO membranes, and the contribution of rainwater to the RO-feed water in 2015.
+At this time, the installation had his normal design capacity Figure 12: Saturation indices of minerals in the BWRO feed water based on the composition of the brackish water and the feed water composition at the start of abstraction and the average composition in 2013 Figure 13: Saturation indices of minerals in the BWRO concentrate based on the composition of the brackish water and a 50% RO recovery and the observed composition of the membrane concentrate at the start of abstraction in 2013 Figure 14: Recovery and recovery loss of the BWRO membranes, and the contribution of rainwater to the RO-feed water in 2015.
 Solid lines indicate continuous operation, dashed lines indicate frequent periods of standstill and flushing alternating with irregular operation.
-23 Figure 16: Feed and reject pressures and ΔP at the BWRO membranes in 2015 24 Figure 17: Recovery and recovery loss of the ASRO-plant and the contribution of rainwater to the ASRO-feed water in 2015.
-25
+22 Figure 15: Feed and reject pressures and ΔP at the BWRO membranes in 201523 Figure 16: Recovery and recovery loss of the ASRRO-plant and the contribution of rainwater to the ASRRO-feed water in 201524 Figure 17: Feed and reject pressures at the ASRRO-plant in 201524